aaronleestic/pantry-buddy/README.md

 - add react-transition library for animation

 #### User management
-- social login backed by a GraphQL-based API on Heroku
+- social login backed by a GraphQL-based API
 - online persistence of your pantry, for usage across devices

 #### Native App